Transhumanism: Debate

 The very notion and prospect of human enhancement and related issues arouse public controversy.
 Criticisms of transhumanism and its proposals take two main forms: those objecting to the likelihood of transhumanist goals being achieved (practical criticisms) and those objecting to the moral principles or worldview sustaining transhumanist proposals or underlying transhumanism itself (ethical criticisms).
 Critics and opponents often see transhumanists' goals as posing threats to human values.

 The human enhancement debate is, for some, framed by the opposition between strong bioconservatism and transhumanism.
 The former opposes any form of human enhancement, whereas the latter advocates for all possible human enhancements.
-But many philosophers hold a more nuanced view in favour of some enhancements while rejecting the transhumanist carte blanche approach.
+Several philosophers whom Cian Brennan calls "biomoderates" (including Allen Buchanan, Nicholas Agar, and Julian Savulescu) are in favour of certain enhancements but reject the transhumanist carte blanche approach.

 Transhumanists argue that parents have a moral responsibility called procreative beneficence to make use of these methods, if and when they are shown to be reasonably safe and effective, to have the healthiest children possible.
 They believe this responsibility is a moral judgment best left to individual conscience, rather than imposed by law, in all but extreme cases.
 In this context, the emphasis on freedom of choice is called procreative liberty.

 Some of the best-known critiques of the transhumanist program are novels and fictional films.
 These works, despite presenting imagined worlds rather than philosophical analyses, are touchstones for some of the more formal arguments.
 Various arguments have been made to the effect that a society that adopts human enhancement technologies may come to resemble the dystopia depicted in Aldous Huxley's 1932 novel Brave New World.

 Some authors consider humanity already transhuman, because recent medical advances have significantly altered our species.
 But this has not happened in a conscious and therefore transhumanistic way.
 From such a perspective, transhumanism is perpetually aspirational: as new technologies become mainstream, the adoption of still unadopted technologies becomes a new shifting goal.

 Giuseppe Vattino, a member of Italy's parliament, believes transhumanism will make people "less subject to the whims of nature, such as illness or climate extremes".